 top of page

-Tufts Jewish Alliance has been tracking incidents on Tufts’ campuses since October 7, 2023, liaising with Tufts Jewish/pro-Israel institutions and clubs, and meeting with university administrators on a regular basis.
+Tufts Jewish Alliance (TJA) has been tracking incidents on Tufts’ campuses since October 7, 2023, liaising with Tufts Jewish/pro-Israel institutions and clubs, and meeting with university administrators on a regular basis.
 Given these experiences, we offer our thoughts about what it is like to be Jewish at Tufts.

 There is room to go.
 Antisemitism, including anti-Zionism, and its vitriolic expression on campuses is fueled and emboldened by binary ideological frameworks that pervade certain academic departments at many top universities.
 Tufts is no exception, and antisemitism was identified as a campus problem well before October 7, 2023.
 A broad community of Tufts parents, alumni, students, and faculty is committed to speaking up against campus elements that seek to marginalize many Jewish voices, including those who support the right of Jewish self-determination.

 Tufts Jewish Alliance values facts over ideology, civil discourse over shouting down, and free speech over censorship, aligning us with Tufts’ mission statement and core values.
+Parents of prospective studentsplease reach out to us with questions.
+Families of accepted students—welcome to the community and we look forward to hearing from you.

 *The self-identified Jewish population at Tufts is at 13% and is reportedly increasing.